joel-sgc/netpala/readme.md

 ## 🧩 Implementation Notes

-The DBus code (and this readme idc, sue me) was **vibe-coded**.
+The DBus code was **vibe-coded**.
 Yes, really.
 It works, I don’t care, and it’s not that deep.
-If that sets off your peter tingle, feel free to fork it, rewrite it, or whisper sweet refactors to it in your own repo.
+If that sets you off, feel free to fork it, rewrite it, etc...
+Do whatever, idc.

 ---